 - You can drag the percentages around to control these two points.

 - You can use the offset to control where the start and end points are.
 So if you want it to start on the left side of the shape, or the right side, you can control this.

 - Click the stopwatches on the Start and End properties.

 - A simple animation is moving the start from 0 to 100%, while having the end at 0%.
 This will create a simple animation outlining the shape.

 - You can highlight all of the keyframes and click F9 on your keyboard to add easy ease.
-You can also right click on each keyframe to add this to them.
+Another option is to right click on each keyframe to add this to them.

-- You can also go in to the graph editor (the small graph button at the top of the timeline) you can also move around the motion of the keyframes to control the timing of the animations.
+- Go in to the graph editor (the small graph button at the top of the timeline) and move around the motion of the keyframes to control the timing of the animations.